Fixel656/Roblox-Emotes-GUI-Script-R6-R15/README.md

 - You can preview detected anims
 - Name and Id are copyable so you dont need to write it yourself

 I made those scripts for myself, so it may be not fully suitable for you, especially on section with separate places.
-You can change it if you want.

-But it would be cool if you will credit me and original author!
+You can change it if you want, but it would be cool if you will credit me and original author!

 Hope you like it!